adc77/detra/docs/NEW_FEATURES.md

 ---

-**This makes VertiGuard the most comprehensive AI observability platform! 🚀**
+**This makes detra the most comprehensive AI observability platform! 🚀**